-Mechanical models don’t need electricity to work, unlike electric models.
+Mechanical models don’t need electricity to work.
 They require your force to operate the device.
 Most mechanical models come in roller sticks either made of wood or rubber wrap rollers.
 This type of leg massager works by rolling the stick over your legs to soothe the sore muscles.

 Electric models perform the entire work for you and they’re more effective in massaging your legs.
 Unlike their mechanical counterparts, electric models provide a more precise massage.
-They’re also more versatile as it offers multiple massage settings, such as air compression massage, deep kneading shiatsu massage, and heat therapy.
+They’re also more versatile as they offer multiple massage settings, such as air compression massage, deep kneading shiatsu massage, and heat therapy.

 1. Shiatsu: This traditional Japanese massage method uses pressure to massage the problem area.
 Leg massagers with this massage function are equipped with rotating heads or vibrators to mimic the hands of a professional masseuse.

 3. Heat: Some of the best leg massagers offer a selectable heat option to provide soothing warmth to your feet or calf.
-It helps improve blood flow and minimize muscle tension.
+They help improve blood flow and minimize muscle tension.

 1. Cloud Massage Foot Massage Machine

-Most massagers sit at a flat surface forcing you to position your legs at a 90-degree angle and keep your knees together, but not the Cloud Massage.
+Most massagers sit on a flat surface, forcing you to position your legs at a 90-degree angle and keep your knees together, but not the Cloud Massage.
 This foot massage machine features an adjustable bar which allows you to position your legs at a more comfortable, natural angle.
 It offers a terrific massage for your calves, feet, ankles, and toes at varying pressure levels.